libris/kitin/README.md

     $ sudo npm install -g testacular

-Run the unit and end2end tests by executing any of these scripts:
+Run the unit and end2end tests by executing any of these:

-    $ ./scripts/test.sh
+    $ testacular start test/js/config/testacular.conf.js
-    $ ./scripts/e2e-test.sh
+    $ testacular start test/js/config/testacular-e2e.conf.js

 They assume chrome but can use other browsers as well.
 Settings and configuration options are located under test/js/config.